Ingrid Mattson: Early life and education

+Career

-Ingrid Mattson received a PhD in Near Eastern Languages and Civilizations from the University of Chicago in 1999.
-She then served as a Professor of Islamic Studies and Christian-Muslim Relations from 1998-2012 at Hartford Seminary in Connecticut.
+She served as a Professor of Islamic Studies and Christian-Muslim Relations from 1998 to 2012 at Hartford Seminary in Connecticut.
 During that period, she founded the first accredited graduate program for Muslim chaplains in America.
 For a number of years she was also the Director of the MacDonald Center for the Study of Islam and Christian-Muslim Relations at Hartford Seminary.

 While serving as the vice-president and president of the Islamic Society of North America, Mattson worked on a number of occasions with United States government officials.
 She provided consultation during the administrations of US Presidents George W. Bush and Barack Obama.
 This work focused on policies regarding violent extremism, Muslim-American military service, and protection of civil rights for Muslim-Americans.
 John O. Brennan, the Director of the CIA, when he was Deputy National Security Advisor for Homeland Security and Counterterrorism, and Assistant to President Obama thanked Mattson for her leadership at a public meeting at New York University.

 Her work focuses on fostering positive relationships between groups of differing religious faiths.
 She is an advocate for interfaith engagement and multi-faith activism in the interest of the public good.
 She has spent her academic career teaching Islamic Studies and interfaith relations in historically Christian institutions.
 As ISNA president, Mattson established a national office for interfaith relations in Washington, DC in 2006.
 She invited Rabbi Eric Yoffie, President of the Union for Reform Judaism, to speak at the organization's annual convention in Chicago in 2006.
 Mattson spoke the next year at the group's Biennial where she received a standing ovation and announced "a new partnership that promotes interfaith dialogue and other relationship-building activities" between the two organizations.
 She also established programs with other Jewish organizations.
 The "Twinning Program" with the Foundation for Ethnic Understanding is one such program.
 Another is the three year "Jews and Muslims in America" program developed in cooperation with the Jewish Theological Seminary and funded by the Carnegie Institute.

 Mattson has advocated for greater understanding and partnerships between Muslims and Buddhists as well.
 She shared the stage with the Dalai Lama on a number of occasions, including the "Seeds of Peace" program in Seattle in 2008, in Indiana in 2010, and in Chicago in 2011.

 Mattson is an original signatory of "A Common Word" and has participated in many Christian-Muslim conferences and dialogues with the Jordanian Royal Aal al-Bayt Institute for Islamic Thought.
 Her leadership in interfaith cooperation has been recognized by Burt Visotzsky of the Jewish Theological Seminary of America.
 She was also awarded an honorary doctorate in 2012 by the Chicago Theological Seminary for her service to the faith community.

 Her book, The Story of The Qur'an: its history and place in Muslim Life (now in its 2nd edition) was chosen in 2012 by the National Endowment for the Humanities for inclusion in its "Bridging Cultures" program.

+In 2026, she was awarded an honorary Doctor of Divinity from Yale University.